 Software development requirements can never be complete enough or communicated well enough to ensure understanding and success.
 Errors in interpretation, over-broad and over-complex specifications result in many “fixes” that are not related to actual code errors by the development team.
 These fixes are actually elaborations or “clarifications” of project specifications, but in most projects, they are assumed to be “bug fixes” in the process of development, testing and QA.
 In practice, this means the actual functionality works as specified but the implementation is not as desired by the client.
 Fixes of this type generally add to effort and resource allocations without the assumption they should impact specifications, time or cost.

 Software development project requirements are by their nature improved by the discovery on the part of both the development team and the client team during analysis and development.

 In the course of normal work, discovery exposes:

 - More depth than expected (scope creep).

-- Different aims and approaches from client and end-user feedback or unexpected insight from seeing the product as it develops.
+- Different aims and approaches from the client and end-user feedback or unexpected insight from seeing the product as it develops.

 - Technical limitations or alternative approaches that change requirements, the effort and time required.

 - In most software development projects, there are no assumptions or procedures to handle specification discovery and subsequent changes.
 This results in many variations from project estimates and is a significant factor in project overruns.

 Resource management is a function of having the right skills available when needed for a specific task in a project.
 With limited resources and funds, this is a difficult task for software development companies.

 Both internally and externally, software development companies have an ongoing need to balance new projects against support, maintenance, and enhancement of existing applications.
 Companies need to decide the level of investment they will put into new technology.
 Using time from existing work to move to new technology skills is a difficult and expensive proposition.
 Recruiting for internal resources is a long, expensive process that often fails to yield dependable, trained resources in the long run.